PA Breweries updates NY Breweries updates VMDDC Breweries updates

 OPEN

 8/17/06: New brewer -- John Stecker from Keystone Homebrew in Montgomeryville is now brewing at Crabby Larry's.
-Cross your fingers and hope for the best; I'll try to drop in sometimes soon.
+Cross your fingers and hope for the best; I'll try to drop in sometime soon.

 Emerson and Patti Haines are gathering investors to open this brewpub in Phoenixville, which will make three brewpubs in this relatively small suburban town.
 119 S. Main St., Phoenixville.
 (Thanks to Jack Curtin for the tip-off.)
 2/5/05: Get the latest in this interview with Emerson Haines.